Chick Parsons: Pre-war years

 Parsons was born in Shelbyville, Tennessee, moved frequently, and spent part of his youth (beginning at the age of 5) in Manila, before returning to Tennessee.
 Charles Parsons' interest in the Philippines occurred because two of his uncles had gone there to seek their fortune.
 Their letters home ignited his imagination and sense of adventure.
 As a result, he took courses in shorthand and Spanish while in school in Chattanooga.
 He graduated from Chattanooga High School.
 After graduating from school, he held a job as a court reporter for a year or two.
 Then in 1921, at the age of 19, he arrived in Manila after working across the Pacific as a crewman on a freighter.
 His knowledge of shorthand and Spanish allowed him to qualify as secretary to U.S. Governor-General Leonard Wood.
-For three years, Parsons traveled throughout the Philippines with Wood and got to know the Filipino people, learning their language and customs, as well as picking up knowledge of Philippine geography.
+For three years, Parsons traveled throughout the Philippines with Wood and got to know the Filipino people, learning their languages and customs, as well as picking up knowledge of Philippine geography.
 All this would serve him well when he later went into business for himself and served as a U.S. naval officer during the war years.

 A postgraduate course in commerce and his increased fluency in the local dialects allowed Parsons to find work with the Philippine Telephone and Telegraph Company.
 Then in 1927, he went to Zamboanga on Mindanao as a buyer of logs and lumber for the Meyer Muzzell Company.
 This company, financed by Mayor James Rolph of San Francisco, exported timber to the United States.
 This job required Parsons to travel extensively throughout Mindanao, learning details about the island and its inhabitants that would save his life many times during World War II.